DURAARK/microservice_sip3/README.md

 Java and sqlite3 are required.

-Go to the folder run/ folder
+Go to the folder run/

 First set up the sqlite database using the initiate_sqlitedb.sql file.